Applications for Charityworks 2022 are now open and will close on 14 March, 1 pm! To apply, please follow this link.

 Placement Matching Offer: Candidates who have performed best throughout the selection process will be made an offer to join the Charityworks Placement Matching process, in mid-June.

 Placement Matching: If you are successful in being made an offer, Charityworks will work to place you into a role within one of our partner organisations.
-You will have the opportunity to state your preferences, any restrictions you have around geography, role type and charitable cause, and these will be taken into account during the matching process.
+You will have the opportunity to tell us about your aspirations, any restrictions you have around geography, role type and charitable cause and these will be taken into account during the matching process.
 Charityworks is designed to fill real jobs across a diverse sector experiencing significant flux.
 Ultimately we will work to match you to a placement that is a good fit for you out of those that are available, but you may be offered a role that you would not have previously considered.
 Candidates should note that a placement matching offer does not constitute an offer of employment and is subject to the securing of a suitable placement and to references and pre-employment checks.

 Feedback: We aim to provide quantitative feedback to all candidates who progress to the assessment centre stage of the process and beyond.
 Unfortunately, due the number of applications we receive, we will not be able to provide feedback to candidates who do not progress to the assessment centre stage of the process, and given the nature of our selection process (merit-based, and against a clear criteria and scoring framework), we will not provide qualitative feedback for any stage of the process.